 Sprachliche und kognitive Ressourcen der Mehrsprachigkeit im Englischerwerb in der Grundschule (MEG-SKoRe; mit Dieter Thoma & Rosemarie Tracy, Mannheim)

 Individual differences in grammatical L2 processing (Hopp) and in L2 speech processing (Carroll)

 In our department, we use different types of methods, combining qualitative and quantitative analyses.
-In our eye-tracking lab (opening soon), we have a state-of-the art remote and portable eye-tracker.
+In our eye-tracking lab, we have a state-of-the art remote and portable eye-tracker.
 In eye-tracking, participants read sentences or look at pictures while listening to language.
 A camera records their eye-movements up to 500 times a second in order to measure how they understand language.
 We also have several reaction-time computers, on which we run experiments about real-time language comprehension and production (e.g. lexical decision, priming, self-paced reading, etc.).
 We also use questionnaires, on-line surveys and speech and language recordings to analyse language acquisition and processing.
 Our experimental work links up with corpus work, and we have a rich collection of language (learning) corpora on English and German.

 We place a great emphasis on students' participation in research.
 Our teaching is research-driven, and students get involved in research in the department, and they design their own research projects for their finals' theses.